Joshua-Martin-CMD/Joshua-Martin-CMD.github.io/_posts/2021-04-02-back-to-basics.md

 layout: post
 read_time: true
 show_date: true
-title: "So, what is a neural network?"
+title: "So?
+What is CDK?"
-date: 2021-04-02
+date: 2023-03-22
 img: posts/20210402/post7-header.webp
-tags: [neural networks, machine learning, artificial intelligence]
+tags: [AWS CDK,Python,DevOps]
-category: theory
+category: AWS CDK
-author: Armando Maynez
+author: Joshua Martin
-description: "ELI5: what is a neural network."
+description: "JM1: Explaining CDK"
 ---
 The omnipresence of technology nowadays has made it commonplace to read news about AI, just a quick glance at today's headlines, and I get:
 - [This Powerful AI Technique Led to Clashes at Google and Fierce Debate in Tech.](https://www.morningbrew.com/emerging-tech/stories/2021/03/29/one-biggest-advancements-ai-also-sparked-fierce-debate-heres?utm_source=morning_brew)